 - Second most common

-- Occurs due to axial load to flexed knee (dashboard injury) or fall on flexed knee
+- Occurs due to axial load to the flexed knee (dashboard injury) or fall on the flexed knee

-- Highest rate of vascular injury [complete tear of popliteal artery]
+- The highest rate of vascular injury [complete tear of popliteal artery]

 - Due to varus or valgus force